stefanschramm/retroload/MACHINES.md

 # C64

-Load an run a basic program or machine language program with autostart loader:
+Load and run a basic program or machine language program with autostart loader:

     RUN ""